 For More Info: DS Recruitment, 571-345-3783, DSRecruitment@state.gov.

-Potential applicants are urged to read this entire vacancy announcement to ensure they meet all the requirements for this position and they fully understand the special circumstances involving a career in the Foreign Service before applying.
+All potential applicants are strongly urged to read this entire Vacancy Announcement to ensure they meet all the requirements for this position and they fully understand the special circumstances involving a career in the Foreign Service before applying.

-The Department of State is developing a rank-order list of eligible hires to fill entry-level Foreign Service Diplomatic Courier vacancies.
+The Department of State is developing a rank-order Register to fill a limited number of Foreign Service Diplomatic Courier vacancies.
 The specific number to be hired will depend on the needs of the Foreign Service in any given year and is subject to change.

 The Foreign Service is more than a job – it’s a career.
 As a member of a diplomatic team, you will not only help to accomplish the mission of the Department of State, but also will be a representative of your country to the people of other nations.
 A Foreign Service career involves uncommon commitments and occasional hardships, as well as unique rewards and opportunities.
 A decision to enter this career should be based on extraordinary motivation and a firm dedication to public service.